gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## Protocol Overview

    DTLS in SCTP is a key management specification for the SCTP DTLS 1.3 chunk {{I-D.westerlund-tsvwg-sctp-dtls-chunk}} that together utilizes all parts of DTLS 1.3 for the security functions like key exchange, authentication, encryption, integrity protection, and replay protection.
+All key management message exchange happens inband over the SCTP assocation.
 The basic functionalities and how things are related are described below.

-   In a SCTP association where DTLS 1.3 Chunk usage has been negotiated in the SCTP INIT and INIT-ACK, to initilize and authenticate the peer the DTLS handshake is exchanged encapsulated in plain DATA chunks with DTLS-SCTP PPID (see section 10.6 of
+   In a SCTP association where DTLS 1.3 Chunk usage has been negotiated in the SCTP INIT and INIT-ACK, to initilize and authenticate the peer the DTLS handshake is exchanged as SCTP user messages with a DTLS-SCTP PPID (see section 10.6 of
    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}) until an initial DTLS connection has been established.
 If the DTLS handshake fails, the SCTP association is aborted.
 With succesful handshake and authentication of the peer the key material is configured for the DTLS 1.3 chunk.
-From that point why until re-authenticaiton or rekeying needs to occurr the DTLS chunk will protect the SCTP packets.
+From that point until re-authenticaiton or rekeying needs to occurr the DTLS chunk will protect the SCTP packets.
 Now that the DTLS connection has been established PVALID chunks are exchanged to verify that no downgrade attack between differnet protection solutions has occurred.
-To prevent manipulation, the PVALID chunks are protected by encapsulating them in DTLS protected DTLS chunks.
+To prevent manipulation, the PVALID chunks are sent encapsulated in DTLS chunks.

    Assuming that the PVALID validation is successful the SCTP association is established and the Upper Layer Protocol (ULP) can start sending data over the SCTP association.
-From this point all chunks will be protected by encapsulating them in protected DTLS chunks as defined in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+From this point all chunks will be protected by encapsulating them in DTLS chunks as defined in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
    The DTLS chunk protects all of the SCTP Chunks to be sent in a SCTP packet.
 Using the selected key-material the DTLS Protection